nirtamir2/talks/2025-06-26/src/slides.md

 We can throw an error and catch it.
 But notice - the error is typed as unknown.
 TypeScript has no idea what this error looks like.
-We have to manually check its shape or just hope for the best.
+We have to manually check its shape.
 -->

 ---